rwth-iat/rte/README.md

 #### Library project

-In contrast, a library project should only include the OV library sources, not the `rte` project or any other library project.
+In contrast, a library project should only include the OV library sources, not the `rte` project or any other library project:
-As an example for a library project, take a look at the `rte_fblib` repository at GitHub: https://github.com/acplt/rte_fblib A typical structure would look like this:

 ```txt
 rte_example_libs/